nigelhorne/gedcom/README.md

 ## Family History Book

-You can create a genealogy book as a PDF of your family history to give to your dad on father's day:
+You can create a genealogy book as a PDF of your family history and research to give to your dad on father's day:

     # Note that this will only print people related to your father, even if you give -a